Click here to download the Definitive Guide to Keyword Organization in PDF format.

 1. Keyword Research

 Before you can organize, you need to start with keywords!
 There are subscription-based keyword research services available.
 But you can also get valuable research data with the Google Keyword Tool (free) or WordStream’s Free Keyword Tool to start compiling a database of relevant keywords:

 2. Keyword Organization

 With a list of keywords in hand, the real work begins.
 Search volume, keyword length and keyword frequency all play a role in how to organize your list of keywords.
-In the past, the process of organizing your keywords based on all of those variables would have been a pen and paper scenario, or completed with the use of Microsoft Excel.
-Now there are tools available to make keyword organization more efficient.
+Keyword grouping, or the process of organizing keywords into closely related groups, is an important part of both organic and paid search marketing.
+To learn everything you need to know about the process, check out this article.

 3. Best of Both Worlds